-- 1. A motivated request for exemption of participation in a module as outlined in section 5.11 of the EER must be submitted to the BoE, no later than four weeks before the start of the module, following the procedure as described in article 5.3. - 2.
+- 1. A motivated request for exemption of participation in a course, as outlined in section 5.11 of the EER, must be submitted to the BoE no later than four weeks before the start of the course, following the procedure as described in article 5.3. - 2.
 In addition, the exemption request must be accompanied by sufficient written information and documentation on the basis of which a requested exemption can be verified. - 3.
-The BoE will obtain expert (content) advice where necessary before taking a decision. - 4.
-No grades will be awarded for the examination from which the student is exempted.
+Exemptions can neither be granted for components for which a result has already been issued, irrespective of whether this concerns a Pass, a Fail or a No Grade (NG), nor for components for which the student has been sanctioned for fraud. - 4.
+The BoE will obtain expert (content-related) advice where necessary before taking a decision on exemptions. - 5.
+No grades will be awarded for an exam/examination from which the student is exempted.
 Exemptions are not part of the GPA.